What does ‘dual registered’ mean?

 If a pupil moves outside of England and receives education outside of the country, remove them from your school's roll, even if only temporarily.

 Read more about removing pupils from the school roll.

-Determining the 'main' and 'subsidiary' schools
+Which is the 'main' and which is the 'subsidiary' school?

-Which school is the main school and which is the subsidiary depends on the dual registration policy of your local authority (LA).
+It depends on the dual registration policy of your local authority (LA).
 Contact your LA if you're unsure.